 Listed in the National Register of Historic Places in 1996, the Glacier National Park Headquarters Historic District is a complex of office buildings, trade shops, and employee residences ensconced in a forest environment.
 The buildings reflect the National Park Service's distinctive use of architectural styles, from a simple Craftsman style in 1917, to the development of Park Service Rustic in the 1920s and 1930s, to Park Service Modern during the Mission 66 era (1956-1966).

-To learn more about the architecture and history of these buildings, you can listen to and download audio files below.
+To learn more about the architecture and history of these buildings, you can listen to the audio files below.
 Click to hear students from Whitefish Independent High School relate how these cultural resources reflect not only the architecture of the time, but also the changing needs of the national park.
 The students researched and wrote the tour with the assistance of park staff in 2011 thanks to a Cultural and Aesthetics grant from the Montana Arts Council.
 Download the tour script (pdf file).

 If you come to the park, you can visit each stop.
 The tour is about a mile long and will take approximately 1 hour.
 For your safety, please walk on the left side of the road, facing traffic, and be aware of park personnel working and driving.
 Also, all of these structures are working facilities and many are private residences.
 Please be respectful of this and do not approach or enter structures.
 Enjoy your stroll back in time!